dlcs/protagonist/docs/rfcs/022-stub-assets.md

 * Canonical stub asset adjunct: `https://example.dlcs/adjuncts/2/0/fake/ocr.txt`
 * Custom stub asset adjunct: `https://customer.host/other/fake/ocr.txt`

+> [!NOTE]
+> We could eventually make space "0" optional in canonical routes but we should check the feasibility of this change before attempting.
+>
+> Would this sit within Orchestrator, or outside?

 ### Space 0 Problem

-The problem with using Space 0 is that it has a significant meaning in `CustomerStorage` table.
+The problem with using Space 0 is that it has a significant meaning in the `CustomerStorage` table.
 The `CustomerStorage` table with a 0 space means *storage for all spaces*.

 We would need a different mechanism for denoting this - potentially using `null` or an alternative identifier as the "all spaces" space.
 This is used both for reporting and validating customer hasn't exceeded their storage allowance.

 ### Manifest Output

-Manifest generation will need to support this scenario - it currently won't add any Assets that have `none` channel as there is nothing to deliver.
+Manifest generation will need to support stub assets - it currently won't add any Assets that have `none` channel as there is nothing to deliver.
 However, there might be some adjuncts to add.
 In this case we'd need to add a placeholder `Canvas` without any AnnotationPages, only the adjuncts, using existing rules.
+The same behaviour applies for both single-item and NQ manifests.

 ## Bulk Adjunct Operations

 The API supports bulk adjunct operations at an asset level:
 * requesting all adjuncts for an asset `GET /customers/{c}/spaces/{s}/images/{i}/adjuncts`
-* upserting multiple adjuncts to an assets via `POST /customers/{c}/spaces/{s}/images/{i}/adjuncts`
+* upserting multiple adjuncts to an asset via `POST /customers/{c}/spaces/{s}/images/{i}/adjuncts`

-These are useful but in scenarios like IIIF-Presentation where we may want to get all adjuncts for a number of assets, or upsert adjuncts to a number of different assets it would be useful to have alternative endpoints for these.
+These are useful, but in scenarios like IIIF-Presentation where we may want to get all adjuncts for a number of assets, or upsert adjuncts to a number of different assets it would be useful to have alternative endpoints for these.

 ### Bulk Reading